-The State Highway Aid Fund indicates a small increase in revenue as announced by the Department of Transportation

-The budgeted items remain primarily the same.
-Depending on the conditions this winter the Public Works Department should have approximately \$414,170 for paving projects.
-They hope to include the following roads:
+The State Highway Aid Budget (Liquid Fuels) indicates a small increase in revenue as announced by the Pennsylvania Department of Transportation.
+Depending on conditions this winter, the Public Works Department should have approximately \$445,735 available for paving projects.
+They hope to include the following road applications: